aliihsan42/binance-spot-bollinger-calculator/README.md

 In this study, you can calculate the current bollinger data of the trading pair you want on the Binance spot exchange.

-1- Download "bollinger_band.py"
+1- Download "bollinger_band.py" file.
 </br>
-2- Add 'import bollinger_band' to the beginning of the your code page
+2- Add "import bollinger_band" code to the beginning of the your code page.
 </br>
 3- You can call Bollinger data in your page as follows.
 </br>